 Sidetrack!
 Looking to actually redesign the bland vibe for my existing blog.
-Musings concerning the pro branding at http://33rdhalifax.ca?
-Sincerely a terrific music news site whenever required within the general Manitoba area.
+Musings concerning the pro branding at http://www.bangastudios.ca?
+Sincerely an unbelievable Toronto based maternity photographer with heart whenever required within the general Ontario area.
 Value a remark.
 With thanks!

 Until today.
 It all unravelled when I came acrossa "healthy" nutella recipe, both sugar-free and vegan.
 At first, I closed the tab and went back to studying.
 But then as I tried to focus on studying diabetes treatment options, my mind wandered to the giant bag of hazelnuts I had sitting in my kitchen and somehow the recipe was back up on my screen.